Past Events › Conferences

 Family Educational Cooking Class

 Maintaining a proper diet is key to managing your bleeding disorder.
-The New England Hemophilia Association is happy to partner with CSL Behring to host an educational cooking class on Wednesday, November 20 from 6 PM - 9 PM at Taste Buds Kitchen in North Andover!
-Dr. Diane Dimon, CSL Behring Common Factors Advocate and founder and director of Matters of the Mind, will teach us about mindful eating while we whip up some culinary masterpieces!
-This program is open to adults and families (children…
+The New England Hemophilia Association partnered with CSL Behring to host an educational cooking class on Wednesday, November 20 at Taste Buds Kitchen in North Andover!
+Dr. Diane Dimon, CSL Behring Common Factors Advocate and founder and director of Matters of the Mind, taught us about mindful eating while we whip up some culinary masterpieces.

 Educational Dinner: Cognitive Conversations